Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Y0Z_OwnDN20.md

 ### Transcript

-> will the mercy spheres be low related i believe so i believe so and the sam or i can't wait for the story stuff to get in it sounds really fun
+> will the mercy spheres be low related I believe so I believe so and the sam or I can't wait for the story stuff to get in it sounds really fun